 Yesterday, I walked home from the train station with tears running down my face.

 That’s happened before.
-It’s usually because I just reached the place in the story where my favorite character dies.
+It’s usually because I was reading a book on the train, and reached the place in the story where my favorite character dies.

 But that wasn’t it this time.